- Malaria Prevention

 What is Lariam?

 Lariam is a medicine that is taken to treat and prevent people from catching malaria when visiting a tropical country.
-It should be taken once a week and is effective in preventing and treating malaria in a number of different countries.

 These tablets contain mefloquine as the active ingredient and can be taken by adults and children over 3 months old.

 To buy Lariam tablets, you must have a prescription.

 What is Lariam used to treat?

 Lariam is used to prevent travellers from catching the life-threatening disease malaria.
 It can also be taken to treat malaria if you have already caught it.

 Lariam tablets should be taken once a week at the same time.
 As a preventative treatment, you should start to take this medication two weeks before you travel to your destination.
 You should also keep taking it for four weeks when you come home, as this will make sure malaria’s incubation period is also covered.

 How does Lariam work?

 Lariam’s active ingredient, mefloquine, works to target the malaria-causing parasites.
 It stops these parasites from reproducing and spreading.